-STRATEGIC Objective# PROTECTION CLUSTER Objectives GBV AOR OBJECTIVE CLUSTER INDICATOR TARGET S01/SP1.3 Ind living with disabilities t, and from minority clans) d to from, IDP camps and host d by communities have access to safe, confidential, timely and quality coordinated eeds GBV services through # of women, girls, men and boys who have accessed and benefited from age appropriate and quality services of clinical management of rape and treatment for physical injuries as a result of IPV in GBV one-stop centers that meet the minimum standards 42,000 of women, girls, men and boys who have accessed and benefited from age appropriate case management services for GBV in existing GBV one stop centers and women and girls' safe spaces that meet the minimum standards.
-84,000 Provide quality specialized protection services and assistance to prevent, # of women, girls, men and boys who have accessed and benefited from age appropriate psycho-social counselling and support for GBV in existing GBV one stop centers and women and girls' safe spaces that meet the minimum standards 84,000 mitigate and respond to protection risks faced by drought and conflict- affected people with specific protection needs and/or at heightened risk. # of vulnerable women, girls, men and boys who access age appropriate and gender responsive legal assistance for GBV 45,000 of vulnerable women, girls, men and boys who receive cash/ voucher assistance for GBV mitigation.
+STRATEGIC Objective# PROTECTION CLUSTER OBJECTIVES GBV AOR OBJECTIVE CLUSTER INDICATOR TARGET of women, girls, men and boys who have accessed and benefited from age appropriate and quality services of clinical management of rape and treatment for physical injuries as a result of IPV in GBV one-stop centers that meet the minimum standards 42,000 S01/SP1.3 protection risks faced by communities have access # of women, girls, men and boys who have accessed and benefited from age appropriate case management services for GBV in existing GBV one stop centers and women and girls' safe spaces that meet the minimum standards.
+84,000 protection services and girls (including those living with disabilities and from minority clans) from, IDP camps and host communities have access to safe, confidential, timely # of women, girls, men and boys who have accessed and benefited from age appropriate psycho-social counselling and support for GBV in existing GBV one stop centers and women and girls' safe spaces that meet the minimum standards 84,000 mitigate and respond to protection risks faced by drought and conflict- # of vulnerable women, girls, men and boys who access age appropriate and gender responsive legal assistance for GBV 45,000 integrated community # of vulnerable women, girls, men and boys who receive cash/voucher assistance for GBV mitigation.
 191,000 of vulnerable women and adolescent girls (including those living with disabilities and from minority clans) who receive dignity kits, menstrual hygiene kits and/or solar lanterns.
 630,000 of women and girls who have accessed and benefited from recreational, life & livelihood skills and information in women and girls' safe spaces 84,000

-S02/SP2.1

-Enhance capacity of community members and key stakeholders to prevent, mitigate and respond to protection risks.
-By 2023, humanitarian actors and vulnerable women and girls (including PLWDS and minority clans) access gender, age and culturally sensitive sex-disaggregated data and information on GBV coordination, mitigation, prevention and response # of national actors (government officials, security personnel, NGOs) cluster field coordinators and focal persons with knowledge on implementing GBV mitigation and service provision for survivor centered approach including PSS, case management, response strategies and PSEA for vulnerable women and girls (including PLWDS and minority clans)

-of women, girls, boys and men (including those with disabilities and from minority clans) reached with key GBV information on service availability, prevention and mitigation of GBV
+S02/SP2.1 Enhance capacity of community members and key stakeholders to prevent, mitigate and respond to protection risks.
+By 2023, humanitarian actors and vulnerable women and girls (including PLWDS and minority clans) access gender, age and culturally sensitive sex-disaggregated data and information on GBV coordination, mitigation, prevention and response # of national actors (government officials, security personnel, NGOs) cluster field coordinators and focal persons with knowledge on implementing GBV mitigation and service provision for survivor centered approach including PSS, case management, response strategies and PSEA for vulnerable women and girls (including PLWDS and minority clans) 40,000 J ., , # of women, girls, boys and men (including those with disabilities and from minority clans) reached with key GBV information on service availability, prevention and mitigation of GBV 840,000